 - Goal 1 Identify service that improves regional access to jobs within Wichita.
 The focus of this goal is identifying and coordinating connections between where people live in the region and where jobs are located in Wichita. - Goal 2 Identify service to enhance the connections between where people live and where they go to access critical and non-critical services in the region.
-The emphasis was on residents living outside Wichita and their need to access locations within Wichita or one of the outlying communities for nonwork services such as shopping, medical services, school, or visiting others. - Goal 3 Identify service to improve access to expanding/growing employment opportunities in the region that are located outside Wichita.
+The emphasis was on residents living outside Wichita and their need to access locations within Wichita or one of the outlying communities for non-work services such as shopping, medical services, school or visiting others. - Goal 3 Identify service to improve access between expanding/growing employment opportunities in the region that are located outside Wichita and each of the communities